AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-create-map.md

 Perform the following steps to add topics to a map file from the Map console:

-1. In the Repository view, navigate to and open the map file that you want to edit.
+1. In the Explorer view, navigate to and open the map file that you want to edit.
 1. Select the **Edit** icon.

     ![](images/edit-map-icon.png){width="450" align="left"}